SuperSonicHub1/qfp/README.md

 fp_r.create()
 ```

-... or a query fingerprint from an audio clip that you wish to identify.
+...or a query fingerprint from an audio clip that you wish to identify.

 ```python
 from qfp import QueryFingerprint